What can we help you find?

 • is a collectable or personal-use asset, it continues to be treated as one when you receive and dispose of it.

-• was acquired before 20 September 1985, it is considered a pre-CGT asset for the person you inherited it from (this tax did not exist before this date).
+• was acquired before 20 September 1985, it is considered a pre-CGT asset for the person you inherited it from (CGT did not apply before this date).

 • had any unapplied net capital losses, these are not passed on to you as the beneficiary - you can't use any such losses to offset against any net capital gains when you do your personal tax return.